-I am a teacher and the Head of the English Department at UWC ISAK Japan.
-I had already been teaching for a while and held various other teaching-related qualifications, but I felt the need to earn a proper teaching qualification, so I looked for the best course that I could pursue while continuing to work.
+I am a teacher and Head of the English Department at UWC ISAK Japan.
+I had already been teaching for a while and held various other teaching-related qualifications, but I felt the need to earn a proper teaching qualification, so I looked for the best course that I could pursue whilst continuing to work.
 That’s how I found the PGCE Education (DL) course at the University of Sunderland.

 I would definitely recommend the University of Sunderland to other students.
 Prepare for a challenge, especially in the first half of the course while you get used to the system.
-Communicate with your PAT on a regular basis – they can provide you with answers and support.
+Communicate with your tutor on a regular basis – they can provide you with answers and support.

 Published 19 May 2020